The coaching industry can seem shade at times with sharks in the water

 They are getting harder and harder and harder to find.

-My “echo-chamber” of social media became inundated with coaches and life coaches, and the closer I looked, really looked, all I saw was coaches coaching coaches coaching coaches.
+My social media echo chamber became inundated with coaches and life coaches, and the closer I looked, really looked, all I saw was coaches coaching coaches coaching coaches.

 If you look at life coaching you can see who is a real life coach.